Hydrodynamic flows induced by localized torques (rotlets) in wedge-shaped geometries: Hydrodynamic mobilities

 are dimensionless matrices, corresponding to the rotational--translational coupling mobilities and purely rotational mobilities, respectively.
-It follows that, to leading order, the coupling mobilities scale as $\epsilon^2$, while the correction to the rotational mobilities exhibit an even weaker scaling of $\epsilon^3$.
 By the symmetry of the mobility tensor, it follows that $b_{r\theta} = b_{\theta r}$.
 Accordingly, we are left with determining eight components that fully characterize the response to the applied torque.
+We note that the matrix $\bm{C}$ defined in Eq.~(5.2) of Sano and Hasimoto~\cite{sano1978effect} coincides with $\bm{f}^{rt}$, the transpose of $\bm{f}^{tr}$.
+Accordingly, we have verified that $t_{ij}=a_{ji}$, where $t_{ij}$ denote the elements of $\bm{C}$ as defined in Eq.~(5.3) of Sano and Hasimoto~\cite{sano1978effect}.

-We mention that for $\bm{A}$, related to rotational--translational coupling in the hydrodynamic mobilities, the prefactor is $6\pi\eta a^2$.
-Conversely, for the resistance it should be $8\pi\eta a^2$, as used in Sano and Hasimoto~\cite{sano1978effect}.
-As a side remark, to compare with the dimensionless matrix $\bm{t}$ associated with rotational–translational coupling as defined in Ref.~\onlinecite{sano1978effect}, we can note the relation $\bm{A} = \bm{t}^\top$.
-Generally, the grand mobility tensor and the grand resistance tensor are inverses of each other.
 The following results are derived using Eq.~\eqref{eq:def_mobi} together with the solution for the flow field as given by Eq.~\eqref{eq:final-solution}.